 - Get to know your Student Support Adviser and Employability Adviser.
 They have an important role in providing support locally.

-There are also a range of support services for academic advisors on our staff support page.
+There are also a range of support services for academic advisors on Academic Essentials: Supporting our Students at Hallam.

 For staff responsible for managing and supporting Academic Advising